-Sebastien Bourdais Hospitalized After Fiery Crash in Indianapolis 500 Qualifying
+Sebastien Bourdais to Have Surgery After Fiery Crash in Indy 500 Qualifying

-Sebastien Bourdais Hospitalized After Fiery Crash in Indianapolis 500 QualifyingMay 20, 2017
+Sebastien Bourdais to Have Surgery After Fiery Crash in Indy 500 QualifyingMay 20, 2017

 Medical personnel transported Sebastien Bourdais to a local hospital following his crash Saturday during qualifying for the 2017 Indianapolis 500.